 [photo by Nigel Chapman Photography]

 What will your timings be for the day?

 Your photographer will want to be sure they know exactly when they should arrive.
 If you want them to take shots of you and your bridal party getting ready, they’ll know to arrive early.
 They’ll also have plenty of time to capture some beautiful pre-ceremony shots.
 The same goes for asking them when they plan to leave; you don’t want them to miss any big finale send-offs!

 Would you like us to cater for you?

 Your photographer will be hard at work, standing for hours, capturing every little moment of your wedding day.
 It’s courteous to ask them if they would like a meal during the wedding breakfast.
-Some may prefer bringing their own meal.
+Some may prefer to bring their own meal.
 If they accept your offer, you can ask your photographer what they’d like to eat and if they have any dietary requirements.
 Speak to your venue about catering for your suppliers as they may already have plans in place.

 Would you mind adhering to our dress code?

 If you aren’t worried about what your photographer will wear to your wedding, you can leave this question out.
 However, it’s definitely ok to ask your photographer what they plan to wear, as long as you’re careful to be polite.
 If you have a formal dress code, politely ask if they could adhere to it.
 Just bear in mind, they’ll still need to wear something comfortable to move around in!